Sales on Amazon

 VAT regulations for Amazon FBA sellers

-How to set up VAT in your Amazon seller panel?
+How to set up VAT in the seller panel on Amazon?

-You can find the option to enable OSS on Amazon in the Settings -> Tax Information section.
+• You will activate OSS in the Settings → Tax Information section.

-You can also add a VAT number associated with the account in the above section.
-Verification time is up to 48 hours.
+• You will add your VAT number in the same section (verification time up to 48 hours).

-You will set the allowed storage locations for products in the FBA model in Settings -> Fulfillment by Amazon - Cross-Border Fulfilment Settings.
+• You will set the storage locations for products in FBA under Settings → Fulfillment by Amazon → Cross-Border Fulfilment Settings.

-You can generate a report showing where your products are currently located in Reports -> Fulfillment by Amazon -> Inventory -> Multi Country Inventory.
+• You will find the inventory location report in Reports → Fulfillment by Amazon → Inventory → Multi Country Inventory.

 Happy Taxing,